Kevin-lkw/Wiki2-nanoGPT/README.md

 python data/wikitext2/prepare.py
 ```
 This downloads and tokenizes the [Wikitext-2](https://huggingface.co/datasets/wikitext) dataset.
 It will create a `train.bin` and `val.bin` and `test.bin` which holds the GPT2 BPE token ids in one sequence.
+We use [tiktoken](https://github.com/openai/tiktoken) to tokenize the text.
+The tokenizer is initialized from the GPT-2 checkpoint with 124M parameters.
 ## fine-tuning
 To fine-tune GPT-2 on Wikitext-2, run the following command:
 ```